The Camps, Sports and Excursions Fund (CSEF) provides payments for eligible students to attend activities like:

 Submit an application

-it's a new student enrolment: the student has started or changed schools or you did not apply with the same school in 2017
+- new student enrolments: your child has started or changed schools in 2018 or you did not apply at the same school in 2017 or

 If there's shared custody

 The payment system only allows one application per student.
 Parents in shared custody situations are encouraged to make a decision on who applies for the CSEF.

 Schools should not be put into the position of arbitrating this decision.